tilezen/vector-datasource/docs/attribution.md

 unnecessary.
 ```

-More details can be found on the Natural Earth [Term of Use](http://www.naturalearthdata.com/about/terms-of-use/) page.
+More details can be found on the Natural Earth [Terms of Use](http://www.naturalearthdata.com/about/terms-of-use/) page.

 ### Who's On First